Love: The Last Revolution

 The world does not need more fear.

-Love does not ask “What do you believe?” before it feeds you.
+Real love does not ask "What do you believe?" before it feeds you.

-Love does not ask “Where are you from?” before it takes you in.
+Real love does not ask "Where are you from?" before it takes you in.

-Love does not ask “Whose side are you on?” before it binds your wounds.
+Real love does not ask "Whose side are you on?" before it binds your wounds.

-We tried pride—and it gave us war.
+We have tried pride-and it gave us war.

-We tried greed—and it gave us poverty.
+We have tried greed, and it gave us poverty.

-We tried fear—and it gave us division.
+We have tried fear-and it gave us division.

-Now—let us try love.
+Now, let us try love.

-Create policies that protect the powerless before the powerful.
+Let us craft policies that protect the powerless before the powerful.

 Write laws with love as the ink.